Kava-Labs/kava-testnets/15000/README.md

 # Kava EVM Alpha Testnet

-This testnet will be the first public testnet in preparation for the `kava-10` mainnet release.
+This testnet will be the first public testnet in preparation for the `kava-10` mainnet releases.

-Please put gentxs in the `gentxs` folder within this directory.
-Gentxs will be accepted until Friday, Jan 7 at 16:00 UTC.
-The genesis file will be published shortly after that.
+Please submit a request for testnet funds in the `validators` discord channel.

 ## Chain Details